Ferdinand Maria von Senger und Etterlin: AFCENT Commander-in-Chief

-Retirement
+Later life and death

 After four years in command of one of the most powerful military formations standing in defence of central Europe, General von Senger und Etterlin retired, honoured with the Großer Zapfenstreich on September 30, 1983.

 In his long and productive career in military and political affairs, Senger und Etterlin was also responsible for many contributions to military literature.
 He wrote several books on military tactics and history, covering such subjects as armour, artillery, and military vehicles, making over 1,000 contributions to military magazines, primarily Soldat und Technik ("Soldier and Technology").
 Among his historical works were a history of his old wartime unit, the 24th Panzer Division.

 Apart from military subjects, he was interested in baroque and modern art history and classical music.